Pierre-Luc Périchon: Career

 Having featured highly in several domestic races during his career, Périchon won his first UCI Europe Tour race in April 2012, by winning the Paris–Camembert race.
 Attacking 45 km from the finish in Camembert, Périchon won a three-man sprint to the finish line ahead of 's Cyril Bessy and 's Jean-Marc Bideau.
 He was named in the start list for the 2015 Tour de France and the 2016 Tour de France.
 In October 2020, he was named in the startlist for the 2020 Vuelta a España.

+Périchon announced that he would retire from the sport at the end of the 2023 season.